scan-to/scantokit-android/README.md

 }
 ```
 ##### Matching Bitmap And Image Url Manually
-If you prefer to build your scanner, or if you want to directly match the bitmap/image url, you can use AIQKit.Companion.matchImage() functions:
+If you prefer to build your scanner, or if you want to directly match the bitmap/image url, you can use ScantoKit.Companion.matchImage() functions:
 ```
 //1. match bitmap
-AIQKit.Companion.matchImage(bitmap, new Continuation<PayloadData>() {
+ScantoKit.Companion.matchImage(bitmap, new Continuation<PayloadData>() {
             @NotNull
             @Override
             public CoroutineContext getContext() {